hannah-lynn/sport-culture/README.md

 A product details component was created to display more information.
 The product id was taken from the route so it could be found in the products - using lodash.

 The basket service was created with methods to add to the basket.
-This utilised localStorage, with more time I will update this to use rsjx.
+This utilised localStorage and rxjs.

 After this, the basket was created and styled, product info is taken from the data in localStorage.